sai-ram-potlapalli/clinical_trails_ETL/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support
+## Support

-For questions or issues, please open a GitHub issue or contact the development team. # clinical_trails_ETL
+For questions or issues, please open a GitHub issue. # clinical_trails_ETL